Arkansas Homeschool Requirements Checklist

 File your Notice of Intent

 Submit to superintendent of local school district.
-Deadline: August 15, or at least 14 days before beginning homeschooling if starting mid-year.
+Deadline: August 15, or at least 5 school days before withdrawing the student if starting mid-year.

-Deadline: August 15, or at least 14 days before beginning homeschooling if starting mid-year
+Deadline: August 15, or at least 5 school days before withdrawing the student if starting mid-year

 More details